Last Updated on August 10, 2023

 🕖10am – 1pm

 The Morro Jable Sea Turtle Recovery and Conservation Center is located in the Port of Morro Jable.
 It’s about a 1km or 15 minute walk from Playa Morro Jable (mostly uphill in both directions!).
-The centre is open Monday to Friday between 10am and 1pm.
+The centre is open Tuesdays and Thursdays between 10am and 1pm.

 It’s completely free to visit but due to its size, there’s a maximum visit time of 20 minutes.
 Do not be put off by this, it can easily be seen within this time frame.
 On the day I visited there was a short wait to get in, but it operated on a one out, one in basis.